 - Reappropriates \$20.6 million General Fund, originally approved in the 2021 Budget Act, to be available for encumbrance or expenditure until June 30, 2028.
-If approved, this reappropriation would allow completion of existing projects awarded under the Community Services Infrastructure (CSI) Grant Program. - Delays the CHHFA hospital loan repayment date for Palomar Health by two years.
+This reappropriation would allow completion of existing projects awarded under the Community Services Infrastructure (CSI) Grant Program. - Delays the CHHFA hospital loan repayment date for Palomar Health by two years.